jferrl/fitbot-sacamuelas/README.md

 58 9 * * * /path/to/trigger-script.sh
 ```

-This approach eliminates all delays and ensures you're booking at the exact millisecond the window opens! 🚀
+**Precision timing is always enabled** - the script eliminates all delays and ensures you're booking at the exact millisecond the window opens! 🚀

 Enjoy!